babakfp/phosphor-icons-svelte/README.md

 ### Why did I build this?

 -   TypeScript support.
--   Accessibility in mind.
+-   Built with accessibility in mind.
--   Enhanced performance and Developer Experience.
+-   Improved performance and developer experience.

 ### Import syntax

-Syntax One:
+Syntax 1 (not valid):

 ```svelte
 <script>